EmCat2000/manual/content/06-procedures-as-data/index.md

 giving to the inner one, then drag that variable into the in front of block.

-By the way, once the called block provides names for its inputs, Snap*!* will not automatically fill empty slots\index{empty input slots, filling} , on the theory that the user has taken control.
-In fact, that’s another reason you might want to name the inputs explicitly: to stop Snap*!* from filling a slot that should really remain empty.
+By the way, once the called block provides names for its inputs, [Snap]{.snap}
+will not automatically fill empty slots\index{empty input slots, filling} , on the theory that the user has taken control.
+In fact, that’s another reason you might want to name the inputs explicitly: to stop [Snap]{.snap} from filling a slot that should really remain empty.

 ## Procedures as Data